-Students study and become familiar with the geology, indigenous plants, animals, and various ecosystems representative of the region, and identify the relationships involved between the living and nonliving factors in their environment.
+Students study and become familiar with the geology, indigenous plants, animals, and

 Science and Technology

 A science course aimed at the non-science major.
 An overview of various scientific disciplines and processes, the creation and commercialization of scientific knowledge, and the impact of scientific discovery on business and society.
 The course provides students with basic information necessary to work in a technology-based environment.